Exemptions from land tax

 We may ask you to give evidence of your exemption eligibility for the last 5 years.

 Find out when a change of circumstance will affect your exemption eligibility.

 Read about annual land valuations if you want to learn about how your land is valued and what information is included in your notice.

-Use our eligibility tester to determine if you are eligible for the home exemption.
+Use our home exemption tester to determine if you are eligible.

 If you own land in Queensland and use the land as your home (that is, you live mainly at that address), you may be eligible to claim a home exemption.

 See how to apply for a home exemption using OSR Online.

 - Each owner of the home who wants to claim the exemption must complete a separate form.